jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 ![png](/public/On%20Linear%20Regressions_files/On%20Linear%20Regressions_33_1.png)

-**What would happen if we were at the red dot and used Gradient Descent to find a solution?**
+What would happen if we were at the red dot and used Gradient Descent to find a solution?
+The algorithm might get stuck in the local minimum immediately to its right (near $x = -5$), and never manage to find the global minimum (around $x = 15$).
+You should always keep this in mind when using Gradient Descent.

-Even though there might be shortcomings to Gradient Descent, this is _the method_ used in a lot of Machine Learning problems, and this is in part why we took a look at it.
-The problem of Linear Regression is very often a "convex optimization problem", which means it doesn't have those local minima above. _(they will appear, however, soon, in other problems, so it is useful to discuss them here)_
+Even though there might be shortcomings to Gradient Descent, this is _the method_ used in a lot of Machine Learning problems, and this is why I am introducing it here.
+The problem of Linear Regression is very often a "convex optimization problem", which means it doesn't have those local minima above.

 ## Going beyond 1-dimensional inputs